neerolyte/repoproxy/README.md

-# node-proxy
+# repoproxy

 ## About

-node-proxy is a reverse caching web proxy that is designed to speed up slow web applications.
-It does this by serving out stale pages to clients while the object is refreshed from the origin server in the background.

-## Features

- * Disk/memory caching
- * Asychronous background refresh (clients are always served from cache)
- * Access log
+repoproxy is a caching web proxy that caches Linux repositories for multiple client nodes.

+The main differences between this approach and the regular approaches is that repoproxy will:
+ * only cache what you need
+ * store its cache in the same layout as the upstream repo

+It started life as [node-proxy](https://github.com/dansimau/node-proxy).

-## Limitations
+## Features/Limitations

-You can get a feel for the limitations by having a quick look at the [issue tracker](https://github.com/dansimau/node-proxy/issues).
+You can get a feel for the limitations or request new features on the [issue tracker](https://github.com/neerolyte/node-proxy/issues).

-## Requirements

- * Node.js 0.4.7